Estimated reading time: 5 minutes

 Most people work for a ministry because they feel called to do so.
-However, these people have the expectation that they will receive fair compensation.
-A church salary range can help.
+However, these people expect that they will receive fair compensation.
+A church salary range can help make sure that happens.

-A church (board) is responsible for created a compensation strategy to ensure the right people are hired and that those employees are compensated fairly.
+A church (board) is responsible for creating a compensation strategy to ensure the right people are hired and that those employees are compensated fairly.

 Part of the compensation management process is to create pay ranges for all employee groups.

 Pay ranges are used to determine church budgets and to ensure there is a pay growth opportunity for employees.

 These pay ranges are a document that outlines the progression in pay for any given job.

 For instance, a custodian may have a pay range of $14,500 – $29,725.